zachflower/KoolKubernetes/csi/README.md

 2. Each worker node should have at least three free disks attached to it
 3. Metallb loadbalancer configured on bare metal cluster

-# Deploying the rook, ceph yaml files in sequence of thier numbering:
+# Deploying the rook, ceph on kubernetes:

 Clone the Kool Kubernetes repository on any machine from where the kubectl can deploy json manifests to your kubernetes cluster.